 6 months to 12 months

-Textured interaction with books at this time also gives great deal of stimulation.
-Therefore, touch and feel books at this stage are a great addition not only from the point of view of vocabulary but also building spatial awareness through three dimensional fields.
-In the present times, parents tend to take pride when their child are interacting with the mobile phones.
+Textured interaction with books at this time also gives a great deal of stimulation.
+Therefore, touch and feel books at this stage are a great addition not only from the point of view of vocabulary but also building spatial awareness through three-dimensional fields.
+In the present times, parents tend to take pride when their children are interacting with mobile phones.
 However, this is never the wise choice.
 Books can help cut the passive screen time and enhance movement, thus building motor skills in a child.
-The effort it takes to turn a page of the book helps in the developing motor skills.
+The effort takes to turn a page of the book helps in developing motor skills.
 If at all one must engage a child in screen time, it must be active.

 You can read more about the same here: Parents: 3 Ways to Reduce Passive Screen Time for Children

 When a child reaches the age of one, their growing vocabulary can be given a further nudge by introducing adverbs and prepositions.
 However, it must all be in play and experiential so that it does not turn into a burdensome activity.
 New words could be slipped into daily conversations through music.
 A child at this point in time also begins to understand emotions, hence the need to involve words that depict emotions- both positive and negative.
 Experiential learning at this time is of great importance.
 Orchestrating words will help the child retain more.